 4. Chinatown

 The best example of neo-noir genre, ‘Chinatown’ is undoubtedly one of the best movies of all time.
-A great script which became a benchmark for screenplays, and to this date is studied by all aspiring scriptwriters to understand the craft of the genre.
+A great script that became a benchmark for screenplays and, to this date, is studied by all aspiring scriptwriters to understand the craft of the genre.
 Densely structured, and elevated by excellent performances by Jack Nicholson and Faye Dunaway, ‘Chinatown’ grips you by the neck, takes you on a cliff, and in the end, just lets go.
 The moody and unexpected climax wasn’t in the script originally, but thought by director Roman Polanski.
 It brought the film to a bleak yet satisfying conclusion.

 Read More: Best Directorial Debuts of All Time